Back

 Updated on

-Note: Research data management often occurs within an organisational context with connected funder and/or publisher policies.
-Online guides, such as ours, help you learn about the key concepts of data management.
-In case of conflicting advice, your organisation's and funder’s policies always take precedence.
+Note: Research Data Management often occurs within an organisational context with connected funder and publisher policies.
+This guide aims to help you learn about the key concepts of data management.
+If you find any conflicting advice, your organisation's or funder's policies always take precedence.

 Research data lifecycle stages diagram showing the cyclical process of data management